0xSardius/0xSardius/README.md

 - 👋 Hi, I’m @0xSardius
-- 👀 I’m interested in using web3 technology to build hybrid dApps, DAOs, NFTs, that fuse on vs. off-chain
+- 👀 I’m interested in using web3 technology to build DAO Tooling, NFTs, and ReFi products that fuse on vs. off-chain data
-- 🌱 I’m currently learning hybrid smart contract development with Chainlink, and Moralis to build dApps fast cross-chain.
+- 🌱 I’m learning hybrid smart contract development with Chainlink, ThirdWeb and Moralis to build dApps fast
-- 💞️ I’m looking to collaborate on building cross-chain web3 projects that securely integrate on and off-chain data.
+- 💞️ I’m looking to collaborate on building innovative web3 product and dApps
 - 📫Reach me @ 0xsardius@gmail.com

 <!---